0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 -   positioning yourself in your example repository
 -   configuring the `hardhat.config.ts`
--   executing the `check.sh` script (potentially modifying it to address path differences)
+-   executing the `check.ts` script (potentially modifying it to address path differences)

 To run all tests, you can use the `test-` scripts defined in `package.json`.
 For the tests to work, you may need to set the values from `config.json` as environment variables.
 You should also have the [`jq` CLI tool](https://stedolan.github.io/jq/) installed.